Sanguine: Visual Analysis for Patient Blood Management: Evaluation

-After removing all cases without transfusions, Dr.\ Metcalf observed that even though cell salvage was used most cases, there was still room for improvement, as shown in Figure~\ref{ref:cell_salvage_with_filter}.
+After removing all cases without transfusions, our collaborator observed that even though cell salvage was used in most cases, there was still room for improvement, as shown in Figure~\ref{fig:cell_salvage_with_filter}.
 Most providers were using cell salvage properly; however, a few providers were performing transfusions without using cell salvage for over 20\% of their cases.
-This information is valuable for PBM experts, who can now identify the providers and inform them about properly using cell salvage.
+This information is valuable to PBM experts, who can now identify the providers and inform them about properly using cell salvage.

-\paragraph{Drug Treatment.} Finally, Dr.\ Metcalf analyzed usage of antifibrinolytic agents, in this case, aminocaproic acid.
-Antifibrinolytic agents help to reduce bleeding in surgeries, and overall reduce the use of transfusion.
-To visualize the use of aminocaproic acid, Dr.\ Metcalf added a comparison heatmap of red blood cells transfused, aggregated by surgeon, divided by aminocaproic acid usage, shown in Figure~\ref{ref:amicar_comparison}.
+\paragraph{Drug Treatment.} Finally, Dr. Metcalf analyzed usage of antifibrinolytic agents, in this case, aminocaproic acid.
+Antifibrinolytic agents help to reduce bleeding in surgeries, and overall reduce the use of transfusion (\textbf{G2}, best practices).
+To visualize the use of aminocaproic acid, he added a comparison heatmap of red blood cells transfused, aggregated by surgeon, divided by aminocaproic acid usage, shown in Figure~\ref{fig:amicar_comparison}.
 The chart gave him an idea of how frequently providers were administering aminocaproic acid, and how effective it was at reducing transfusions.
-By analyzing the heatmap and comparing the case counts, he concluded that the majority of cases did not receive aminocaproic acid, which is not optimal for patient blood management in cardiac surgeries.
+By analyzing the heatmap and comparing the case counts, he concluded that the majority of cases did appropriately receive aminocaproic acid, which is indicated for patient blood management in cardiac surgeries.

-Dr.\ Metcalf could not find a consistent trend of fewer transfusions associated with the use of aminocaproic acid, possibly due to the low absolute number of cases that utilized it.
-To investigate the use of aminocaproic acid in more context, he added plots of the distribution of the DRG weights (risk scores).
-He noticed that cases that used aminocaproic acid but still received several transfusions tended to have higher DRG weights, which indicates that these patients were at higher risk for surgical complications.
+Our collaborator identified a trend of fewer transfusions associated with the use of aminocaproic acid across individual surgeons To investigate the use of aminocaproic acid in more context, he added plots of the distribution of the DRG weights (risk scores).
+He noticed that despite similar DRG weights, cases using aminocaproic acid used less blood.
+This is consistent with what is known about the benefit of this drug in cardiac surgery (reduced need for transfusions) and further drives home the importance of this patient blood management modality.

-Dr.\ Metcalf remarked that none of these analyses were possible before, at least not with the flexibility that Sanguine enables.
+Dr. Metcalf remarked that none of these analyses were possible before, at least not with the flexibility that Sanguine enables.

-\subsection{``Patients Like Mine'' Decision Support}
+\subsubsection{``Patients Like Mine'' Decision Support}